Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 Percentage Rent Interaction

-Percentage rent and CAM do not directly interact in most lease structures — they are separate obligations.
-But there are two reconciliation traps:
+Percentage rent and CAM are usually separate obligations, but there are two reconciliation traps:

 Trap 2: Natural breakpoint miscalculation.
-The natural breakpoint (base rent / percentage rate) determines when percentage rent kicks in.
-If base rent includes a CAM component (as in some gross lease structures), changes to CAM affect the breakpoint calculation.
-Getting this wrong either under-collects percentage rent or triggers a dispute.
+The natural breakpoint is usually base rent divided by the percentage rent rate.
+If the lease defines base rent in a way that includes or excludes certain occupancy charges, changes to CAM can affect how the breakpoint is reviewed.
+Getting this wrong can under-collect percentage rent or trigger a dispute.

 Seasonal Maintenance Costs

-Retail CAM expenses are more seasonal than office expenses because outdoor common areas dominate the cost profile.
+Retail CAM expenses are seasonal because outdoor common areas dominate the cost profile.

 | Season | Major Cost Drivers |